Main Content

 Description

-The factorPoseSE3AndPointXYZ object contains factors that each describe the relationship between a position in the SE(3) state space and a 3-D landmark point.
+The factorPoseSE3AndPointXYZ object contains factors that each describe the relationship between a pose in the SE(3) state space and a 3-D landmark point, or between a pose in the SE(3) state space, a 3-D landmark point, and a sensor transform.
 You can use this object to add one or more factors to a factorGraph object.

 Creation